 With a background in educational psychology, her research focuses on children’s academic and social emotional development and the associated factors.

-Dr Van Tran is a PhD candidate in this ARC-funded project on Vietnamese language maintenance and Vietnamese-English competence.
+Dr Van Tran is a post-doctoral scholar and was a PhD candidate in the VietSpeech project.
 She is also a linguist and a NAATI-accredited translator.
-She has been teaching English language and linguistics and translation at University of Wollongong and Western Sydney University.
-Her research has been focussing on discourse analysis, Systemic Functional Linguistics (SFL) and recently home language maintenance and children’s speech acquisition.
+She has been teaching English Language and Linguistics at University of Wollongong and Translation and Interpreting at Western Sydney University.
+Her research has been focussing on discourse analysis, Systemic Functional Linguistics (SFL) and home language maintenance and children’s speech and language acquisition.

-Kate Margetson is a project officer for the VietSpeech research team at Charles Sturt University.
+Kate Margetson is a project officer for the VietSpeech research team and a PhD candidate at Charles Sturt University.
 She has worked as a speech pathologist supporting children and families in south west Sydney for almost 10 years.
 She has also been a volunteer speech pathology trainer in Vietnam for a year with Trinh Foundation and Kianh Foundation.

 Dr Ben Phạm is a lecturer at the Division of Speech-Language and Hearing Impairment, Faculty of Special Education, Ha Noi National University of Education, Viet Nam and is an adjunct research fellow at Charles Sturt University (December 2018 - December 2021).
 Her research focuses on Vietnamese-speaking children’s speech acquisition.
 She is the first author of the Vietnamese Speech Assessment and is a member of The International Expert Panel on Multilingual Children's Speech.

-Lily To is currently a 4th year speech pathology honours student from the University of Sydney.
+Lily To is a bilingual speech pathologist and recently graduated as a speech pathology honours student from the University of Sydney.
 Lily has been involved in several community events in the Vietnamese-speaking community, and she is interested in learning more about speech and language development in Vietnamese-English speaking children.
 She hopes to make positive contributions to the community by engaging in projects that will have a meaningful impact on the current understanding of how Vietnamese-English speaking children communicate.

-Kylie Huynh is a 4th year speech pathology student currently completing her Honours research at the University of Sydney.
+Kylie Huynh is a bilingual speech pathologist and recently graduated as a speech pathology honours student from the University of Sydney.
 Her research interests include the assessment and outcome measurement for children with speech sound disorders.
 Kylie has been working closely with children and families of Vietnamese-speaking background to assist in delivering speech therapy service.
-She is committed to learning more about assessing speech sound acquisition in Vietnamese-Australian children.
+She is committed to learning more about assessing speech sound acquisition in Vietnamese-Australian children

 Katherine White is a speech pathologist currently working in Sydney.
 She has worked with children with a range of communication and feeding difficulties for the past 12 years in education settings, public health and in private practice.
 Katherine has a particular interest in supporting children with speech, language and complex communication needs.